Singularities of linear systems and boundedness of Fano varieties: Singularities of divisors with bounded degree

-\emph{Step 5.} By construction, $(V,\Gamma_V)$ is klt.
+\emph{Step 4.} In this step we run an MMP on $K_V+\Gamma_V$ over $X$ and study its outcome.
+By construction, $(V,\Gamma_V)$ is klt.
 Run an MMP on $K_V+\Gamma_V$ over $X$, let $Y$ be the resulting model, and $\pi\colon Y\to X$ the corresponding morphism.
 Since $K_V+\Gamma_V\equiv G/X$ and $G$ is exceptional$/X$, the MMP contracts every component of $G$ with positive coefficient, by the negativity lemma.
-Thus $\pi$ is an isomorphism over the complement of finitely many closed points, by the last sentence of the previous step.
+Thus $\pi$ is an isomorphism over the complement of finitely many closed points: indeed, by the last sentence of the previous step every $E_i$ with positive-dimensional centre on $X$ is a component of $G$ with positive coefficient so these are all contracted; also note that $X$ is smooth by assumption so it is $\Q$-factorial, hence the claim.
 Moreover, since